electrode-io/electrode-native/docs/overview/what-is-ern.md

 The Electrode Native container is a native library similar to common third-party libraries that Android and iOS developers are familiar with.
 The container is generated entirely by the Electrode Native platform and packaged as an Android (AAR) library for Android and as a Framework for iOS.

-The container includes the Electrode Native engine initialization code as well as all the JavaScript React Native MiniApps that you want to include in your mobile application--along with all their native dependencies and assets.
+The container includes Electrode Native engine initialization code as well as all the JavaScript React Native MiniApps that you want to include in your mobile application, along with all their native dependencies and assets.

-Each mobile application has its own custom Electrode Native container.
+Each mobile application will have its own custom Electrode Native container.

 [Learn More about the Container](../platform-parts/container/index.md)